Information Technology Business Insurance

 Commercial auto insurance for technology companies and consultants

-Commercial auto insurance covers legal bills, medical expenses, and property damage if a business vehicle is involved in an accident.
+Commercial auto insurance covers legal bills, medical expenses, and property damage if your IT business vehicle is involved in an accident.

 Commercial auto insurance protects your IT business

 An auto accident could cost your small IT business thousands of dollars, especially if another person is injured.
-Compare that to the average premium of about $200 per month for technology companies, and it’s easy to see why commercial auto insurance is the better deal.
+Compare that to the average premium of about $200 per month for technology companies, and it’s easy to see why commercial vehicle insurance is the better deal.

 How does commercial auto insurance protect you?